Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/sound.md

 ![](../../assets/new_bgm.png)

-The `id` is an arbitrary number, set it to larger than what game uses at last (`117`) and make it less likely to collide with other BGM's id.
+The `id` is an arbitrary number, set it to larger than what game uses at last (`117`) and make it less likely to collide with other BGM's ID.

 **Important to note,** this `id` is purely for the BGM.
-Your sound id is still the file name without extension, e.g. **`BGM/My Sound File`**
+Your sound ID is still the file name without extension, e.g. **`BGM/My Sound File`**

-When you assign an existing id to your BGM, then it becomes a global BGM replacement.
-E.g. Assigning id `56` to the song metadata `Adventure-YOASOBI.json`, will replace in game BGM `056 orc01` with sound `Adventure-YOASOBI`.
-This is why you want your new BGM (non-replacement ones) to use a unique id, otherwise the next BGM with the same id will replace yours.
+When you assign an existing ID to your BGM, then it becomes a global BGM replacement.
+E.g. Assigning ID `56` to the song metadata `Adventure-YOASOBI.json`, will replace in game BGM `056 orc01` with sound `Adventure-YOASOBI`.
+This is why you want your new BGM (non-replacement ones) to use a unique ID, otherwise the next BGM with the same ID will replace yours.

 > `056 orc01` is the title menu BGM.

-## Add Playlist
+### Add Playlist

 Your playlists are placed in the **Sound/BGM/Playlist** folder, and they are simple JSON files.
 It contains 2 lists and a single bool value `shuffle`.
 ```json